neondatabase/website/content/docs/connect/connect-postgres-gui.md

 ---
-title: Connect a GUI or IDE
+title: Connect a GUI application
+subtitle: Learn how to connect a GUI application to Neon
 enableTableOfContents: true
 ---